Lonsdorf-Lab/lonsdorf-lab.github.io/publications/index.md

 # {% include icon.html icon="fa-solid fa-microscope" %}Research

-Here are all papers from our lab listed.
+Here you can find all our publications ordered by year.
+Below you filter for specific lab members

 {% include section.html %}